Syping/proftpd-docker-image/README.md

 # README #
-A simple docker image with proftp compiled in(to) alpine 3.6.
+A simple docker image with proftp compiled into alpine 3.7.

 The modules provided are mod_auth_opt, mod_sql and some more.